BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Armoured horse and lance: 30 points

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **A Fool's Challenge** `ACTIVE` - Earnur must always Charge an enemy Hero if he able to do so when he Activates.
+- **A Fool's Challenge** `ACTIVE`

+Earnur must always Charge an enemy Hero if he able to do so when he Activates.
 Additionally, he may never decline a Heroic Challenge under any circumstances.

-- **Master Duellist** `ACTIVE` - At the start of a Combat involving Earnur, before Heroic Strikes are resolved, Earnur may increase his Fight value to match that of a single enemy he is Engaged in Combat with.
+- **Master Duellist** `ACTIVE`

+At the start of a Combat involving Earnur, before Heroic Strikes are resolved, Earnur may increase his Fight value to match that of a single enemy he is Engaged in Combat with.
 Additionally, Earnur can never have his Fight Value modified by enemy special rules or Magical Powers.

 </div>